What are the Types of Brain Injuries?

 A person with MTBI has a traumphysiological disruption of brain function.

-- alterations in one’s mental state at the time of the injury or collision (e.g., seeing stars, lethargy, or confused).
+- Alterations in one’s mental state at the time of the injury or collision (e.g., seeing stars, lethargy, or confusion).

 loss of alertness of around 30 minutes or less; b. after 30 minutes, a preliminary Glasgow Coma Scale (GCS) of 13-15; and c. post-traumatic amnesia (“PTA”) not greater than 24 hours.

-- Determine whether or not alertness was lost.
+- Determine whether or not alertness perception was lost.

 - Determine the length of unconsciousness.